yndajas/selected-text-readability/README.md

   <h1 style="flex: auto; margin: 5px; border: 0; top: 5px; color: 1E252B;"> Selected Text Readability</h1>
 </div>

-<p style="clear: left">Chrome extension for measuring the readability of selected text.</p>
+<p>Chrome extension for measuring the readability of selected text.</p>

 ## Installation
 1. Go to chrome://extensions (or in the Chrome menu, "More tools" then "Extensions")